How to increase the IT infrastructure efficiency in 3 months

 Once you have the full picture of the existing IT infrastructure, you can determine the existing weak spots and bottlenecks, both regarding the servers and the business processes.
 It might become obvious that some servers are underused, so you essentially pay for the resources you do not use.
 Virtualization is the way to deal with this issue, as it allows combining the resources of several servers to create a shared pool that will underpin all of your mission-critical systems.

 Using virtualization can enable shortening the number of servers in use from a dozen to merely a handful, greatly reducing the TCO.
 However, this approach poses another danger, as in case any of these servers go down, the whole system is at risk.
 Running backup servers is possible, yet it means some resources are still used sub-optimally.
-This is why theis a viable solution for many businesses, as the cloud platforms provide virtualization by default while delivering additional benefits:
+This is why the transition to the cloud is a viable solution for many businesses, as the cloud platforms provide virtualization by default while delivering additional benefits:

 - Reduced TCO, as there are no upfront expenses, less software license fees and ongoing updates